 Dr Philip Mizzi, economics professor at Arizona State University West teaches MBA students to analyze the why’s and wherefores of how businesses make decisions.
 While regression theory, value of information and probabilities are all relevant – perhaps the most important tenant to understanding decision making is that Rational Choice is based on the decision maker’s current assets.
 Current assets defined as not simply financial, but also time and information and so forth.
 And this is best illustrated in the extremes.

 Also – we need to assess the cost of perfect information.
 Understood, that if you took your entire management team and devoted them exclusively to finding software companies and vendors, undergoing endless demos and pilot room tests, visited headquarters and development centers, client sites, user group conventions, in 6, 8, 10, or 18 months depending on your team’s productivity, you’d amass a great deal of information.
 You’d also have lost out on 6-18 months productivity from your most senior staff.

-Enter a new vision
+Enter a new vision – Profit From ERP

-We take the experience of literally hundreds of successful (and many not-so-successful) software evaluations and re-create the most effective decision making guides, tools, resources, and methodologies all with the goal of identifying the right information for your business in a reasonable amount of time.
+AT Profit From ERP, we take the experience of literally hundreds of software evaluations and re-create the most effective decision making guides, tools, resources, and methodologies all with the goal of identifying the right information for your business in a reasonable amount of time.

 If you’re like most companies, you may select your core business software once every 8-10 years.
 So if Joe The Project Manager has been with the company for 20 years, he may have the experience of 1 or 2 software implementations to go on.